rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 **Result:** The Istio application, `cluster-istio`, is added as an [application]({{< baseurl >}}/rancher/v2.x/en/catalog/apps/) to the cluster's `system` project.
 After the application is `active`, you can start using Istio.

-> **Note:** When enabling Istio, you need to ensure your worker nodes and Istio pod have enough resources.
-In larger deployments, it is strongly advised that the infrastructure be placed on dedicated nodes in the cluster.

-## Using Istio
+## Using Istio for Metrics Visualization

-Once Istio is `active`, you can see visualizations of your Istio service mesh across several services:
+Once Istio is `active`, you can see visualizations of your Istio service mesh with Kiali, Jaeger, Grafana, and Prometheus, which are all open-source projects that Rancher has integrated with.

 - **Kiali** helps you define, validate, and observe your Istio service mesh.
 Kiali shows you what services are in your mesh and how they are connected.
 Kiali includes Jaeger Tracing to provide distributed tracing out of the box.
 - **Jaeger** is a distributed tracing system released as open source by Uber Technologies.
 It is used for monitoring and troubleshooting microservices-based distributed systems.
 - **Grafana** is an analytics platform that allows you to query, visualize, alert on and understand your metrics.
 Grafana lets you visualize data from Prometheus.
 - **Prometheus** is a systems monitoring and alerting toolkit.

-Kiali, Jaeger, Grafana, and Prometheus are open-source.

 With Istio enabled, you can: